run-house/runhouse/README.md

 [![Den](https://img.shields.io/badge/runhouse_den-purple)](https://www.run.house/login)

 ## 👵 Welcome Home!

-Runhouse gives your code the superpower of traversing remote infrastructure, so you can iterate and debug your ML apps and workflows locally in regular Python (no DSLs, yaml, or prescriptive dev environment) with full-scale compute and data (no sandbox).
-It's the fastest way to build, run, and deploy production-quality ML apps and workflows on your own infrastructure, and perhaps the only way to take production code and run it as-is locally (again, running on identical powerful infra) to iterate it further or debug.
+Runhouse gives your code the superpower of traversing remote infrastructure, so you can iterate and debug your ML apps and workflows in full-scale compute, but from a local editor in regular Python.
+No DSLs, yaml, or prescriptive dev environment.
+It's the fastest way to build, run, and deploy production-quality ML apps and workflows on your own infrastructure, and perhaps the only way to take production code and run it as-is from a "local" setting to iterate it further or debug.

-After you've sent a function or class to remote compute, Runhouse also allows you to persist, reuse, and share it as a service, turning otherwise redundant AI activities into common modular components across your team or company.
-This improves cost, velocity, and reproducibility - think 10 ML pipelines and researchers calling the same shared preprocessing, training, evaluation, or batch inference service, rather than each allocating their own compute resources and deploying slightly differing code.
-Or, imagine experimenting with a new preprocessing method in a notebook, but you can call every other stage of your ML workflow as the production services themselves.
+## What is Runhouse For?
+* When research-to-production is slow and painful, both due to mismatched research & production data/environments and orchestrator pipelines' lack of debugabillity.
+* If teams need an infra-agnostic way to execute Python to flexibly run a single workflow across heterogenous compute, even running on multiple cloud providers.
+* Ending frustration at platforms-in-a-box like SageMaker or Vertex, and moving to a more flexible solution to develop and deploy ML code.
+* Growing ML maturity, as organizations move from one-off ML projects to at-scale ML flywheel.

-Highlights:
+## Highlights:
-* 👩‍🔬 Dispatch Python functions, classes, and data to remote infra instantly, and call them eagerly as if they were local.
-Logs are streamed, iteration is fast.
+* 🚀 Dispatch Python functions, classes, and data to remote infra instantly, and call them eagerly as if they were local.
+Deployment/redeployment is nearly instant and logs are streamed back, making iteration extremely fast.
-* 👷‍♀️ Share Python functions or classes as robust services, including HTTPS, auth, observability, scaling, custom domains, secrets, versioning, and more.
 * 🐍 No DSL, decorators, yaml, CLI incantations, or boilerplate.
-Just your own regular Python.
+Just your own regular Python, deployable to anywhere you run Python.
-* 🚀 Deploy anywhere you run Python.
-No special packaging or deployment process.
-Research and production code are identical.
+* 👩‍🔬 No special packaging or deployment processing is needed; research and production code are identical.
+Call Runhouse-deployed functions from CI/CD, Orchestrators, or applications like a micro-service.
 * 👩‍🎓 BYO-infra with extensive and growing support - Ray, Kubernetes, AWS, GCP, Azure, local, on-prem, and more.
-When you want to shift or scale, just send your code to more powerful infra.
 * 👩‍🚀 Extreme reproducibility and portability.
-A single succinct script can allocate the infra, set up dependencies, and serve your app.
-* 👩‍🍳 Nest applications to create complex workflows and services.
-Components are decoupled so you can change, shift, or scale any component without affecting the rest of your system.
+There's no lock-in, because when you want to shift, scale, or pick the cheapest pricing, changing infra is as easy as changing 1 line specifying a different cluster.
+* 👷‍♀️ Share Python functions or classes as robust services, including HTTPS, auth, observability, scaling, custom domains, secrets, versioning, and more.
+* 👩‍🍳 Support complex workflows or services and advanced logic since your components are de-coupled and infra/modules are interactable with code.

-The Runhouse API is dead simple.
+The Runhouse API is simple.
 Send your **modules** (functions and classes) into **environments** on compute **infra**, like this:

 ```python